Anoop-George/Machine-learning-model-with-Django/README.md

 # Machine-learning-model-with-Django

-This project is incomplete and referred tutorial https://www.deploymachinelearning.com/
+This project is incomplete and referred https://www.deploymachinelearning.com/